Battle of Sedan (1940): German approach

-As the German Army advanced through southern Belgium on 12 May, General Ewald von Kleist and Guderian clashed over where the main point of effort should fall.
-Kleist was Guderian's immediate superior, commanding Panzergruppe von Kleist, consisting of XLI Panzer Corps and XIX Panzer Corps (under Guderian).
-Kleist pressed for the main point to come at Flize, further west than Sedan.
+As the German Army advanced through southern Belgium on 12 May, General Ewald von Kleist and Guderian clashed over where the main point of attack should be.
+Kleist was Guderian's immediate superior, commanding Panzergruppe von Kleist, consisting of XLI and XIX Panzer Corps (under Guderian).
+Kleist pressed for Flize, further west than Sedan.
 Kleist argued that the blow would avoid a double river crossing at the Meuse (at Sedan) and Ardennes canal (to the west of Sedan).
-Moreover, the blow would strike at the dividing line between the French Ninth Army and the French Second Army.
-Guderian saw things differently, and pointed out that a thrust along the lines of Kleist's plan would put the flank of the advance within range of the fortress artillery at Charleville-Mézières, some 25 km north west of Sedan.
-The shift of operations further north would also disperse concentration (or Schwerpunkt) and disrupt the intense planning of the German tactical units, who had been in training for the Sedan attack and an advance north-west, for months.
-He also felt that a regrouping period in front of Sedan would delay the assault for 24 hours and allow the French to bring up reinforcements.
+Moreover, the blow would strike at the dividing line between the French Ninth and Second armies.
+Guderian saw things differently, and pointed out that a thrust along the lines of Kleist's plan would put the flank of the advance within range of the fortress artillery at Charleville-Mézières, some 25 km north-west of Sedan.
+The shift of operations further north would also disperse concentration (or Schwerpunkt) and disrupt the intense planning of the German tactical units, which had been in training for the Sedan attack and an advance north-west for months.
+He also felt that regrouping in front of Sedan would delay the assault for 24 hours and allow the French to bring up reinforcements.
 Kleist agreed that such a delay was unacceptable, so he agreed to Guderian's plan.

-Nevertheless, while Kleist accepted the folly of the Flize detour, he insisted the offensive concentration point should be made west of the Ardennes Canal.
+Nevertheless, while Kleist accepted the folly of choosing Flize, he insisted the offensive concentration point should be made west of the Ardennes Canal.
 Kleist reaffirmed this in a letter to Guderian on 18 April, but when operations began Guderian ignored this completely.
-Guderian had wanted a large, 20 km bridgehead at Sedan and the rapid occupation of Stonne and the high ground surrounding Sedan.
+He had wanted a large, 20 km bridgehead at Sedan and the rapid occupation of Stonne and the high ground surrounding Sedan.

 Guderian's plan for 13 May was straightforward.
 The 2nd Panzer Division in the north was to form the right flank of the assaulting force when it reached the Meuse near Donchery.
 The 1st Panzer Division, reinforced by the Infantry Regiment Großdeutschland, a battalion of assault engineers, and divisional artillery of the 2nd and 10th Panzer Divisions, was to make the main attack by crossing the Meuse just north of Sedan and seizing the Heights of la Marfee overlooking the city.
 The 10th Panzer Division was to cross the Meuse south of Sedan and protect the southern flank of the corps.
 Throughout the day, large masses of troops and equipment assembled north of the Meuse in preparation for the river crossing.